moaljazaery/tiles_search/README.md

 # Tiles searching

 The method:

     - pre-process the dictionary:
-    (because of multiple tile searching will be done on the same dictionary, preprocessing the dictionary will help reduce the complexity) first remove all the words with length less than 7 store a sorted tiles version of the words
+    (because multiple tiles searching will be done on the same dictionary, preprocessing the dictionary will help to reduce the complexity) first remove all the words with length less than 7 store a sorted tiles version of all the words

     - pre-process the query tiles (QT):
         1- count the wildcards "spaces" (wild_cards)
         2- Remove the wildcards and put them aside

     - Matching:
     foreach sorted-tiles-set (T) the pre-processed dictionary (D):
         // initialize Query tiles (QT) index
         QT_index=0